LINKS

 Acadian & French Canadian Ancestral Home The best in genealogical & historical research since 1996, this is the premier site for Acadian & French Canadian genealogy, research and history.
 Owned by Lucie LEBLANC Consentino, researcher & historian, this site contains a vast reservoir of important data for all researchers.

-Acadian Genealogy Homepage The website owner, Yvon CYR, writes: "The FIRST (1991) and still the BEST Acadian-Cajun resource site on the internet, providing visitors information of available 'specific family' genealogy CD-ROMs, a graphic image of your own Family Crest, and tons of Acadian-Cajun historical text information."
-Despite its commercial aspect, this is a valuable site for Acadian family historians.
+Acadian.org Yvon CYR, who began this website, once informed me that it was "The FIRST (1991) and still the BEST Acadian-Cajun resource site on the internet, providing visitors information of available 'specific family' genealogy CD-ROMs, a graphic image of your own Family Crest, and tons of Acadian-Cajun historical text information."
+You can find t-shirts and mugs there, too!
+Yvon is no longer with us, but his website is still on line, administered by son Denis, and it's bigger and better than ever.

 Acadian Memorial No visit to South Louisiana is complete without a stop at the Acadian Memorial in downtown St. Martinville.
 The Memorial is only a stone's throw from the Evangeline Oak.
 The view of Bayou Teche from the boardwalk next to the Memorial is unforgettable.

-Acadian Museum This museum in Erath, Louisiana, is recovering from the ravages of Hurricane Rita.
+Acadian Museum This museum in Erath, Louisiana, has recovered from the ravages of Hurricane Rita.
 Its website has a new look, and it's nice, cheres.
 This is the little museum started by noted Acadian/Cajun activist Warren Perrin, president of CODIFIL.
 You can even purchase a copy of the Queen's "apology" to the Acadian people from this site.
+Take especial note of the Living Legends section, and you'll find some familiar faces there.

 Bayoutales

-thecajuns.com The web master of this excellent site is Acadian/Cajun genealogist Stanley LEBLANC, native of New Iberia, Louisiana, and currently living in Dallas, Texas.
-Talk about some good stuff here, yah.
+thecajuns.com The web master of this excellent site is Acadian/Cajun genealogist Stanley LEBLANC, native of Louisiana and currently living in Dallas, Texas.

 Doucet Family